Petplan Equine horse insurance

 |

-If you have ever had your horse vetted, we ask to see a copy of the veterinary certificate If a vetting is a requirement, this must be no more than 30 days old at the date of the insurance application |
+If you have ever had your horse vetted, we ask to see a copy of the veterinary certificate If a vetting is a requirement, this must be no more than 30 days old when your cover starts.
+If you haven’t already had our requirement done within our timescale, you’ll have 14 days from that date your cover starts to get this done and sent to us. |

 |